Use BV Pixel to capture data about product purchases and non-transactional events, such as clicks on a Store Locator or Where To Buy link.

 </script>

-This example tracks click events for a StoreLocator.
-It sends the zip code along with the event, and “StoreLocator_ProductPage” identifies that the store locator was used on the product page.
+Scenario: This event code tracks consumers who click the StoreLocator feature on your website.
+The value parameter collects the zip code.
+Additionally, StoreLocator_ProductPage identifies that the store locator was used on the product page.

 <!-- load BV loader -->